nebari-dev/nebari/docs/source/02_get_started/04_configuration.md

   acme_server: https://acme-v02.api.letsencrypt.org/directory
 ```

-You may also supply a custom self signed certificate and secret
+You may also supply a custom self-signed certificate and secret
 key.
 Note that the kubernetes default namespace that QHub uses is
 `dev` if not specified.
-Otherwise it will be your `namespace` defined
+Otherwise, it will be your `namespace` defined
 in the `qhub-config.yaml`.

 ```yaml